SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Cassandra_general/Cassandra_updating.md

 ### [On Linux](#tab/tabid-2)

-Below steps were executed on Ubuntu Server.
-When you have an Cassandra Cluster, each node needs to be updated separately.
+The following steps were executed on Ubuntu Server.
+When you have a Cassandra Cluster, each node needs to be updated separately.

 #### Backup Cassandra using snapshot